seejwy/skapi-doc/database-advanced/README.md

     table: 'C',
     condition: '>'
 }).then(response => {
-    console.log(response.limit); // Table names starting from 'A' })
+    console.log(response); // Table names starting from 'A' })
 ```

-In this example, the query object is passed as an argument to the getTables() method.
-The condition property is set to '>', and the table property is set to 'C'.
-This query will return the table names that come after table 'C' in alphabetical order, such as 'D', 'E', 'F', 'G', and so on.
+In this example, the condition property is set to `>`, and `table` is set to `C`.
+This query will return the table names that come after table 'C' in lexographic order, such as 'D', 'E', 'F', 'G', and so on.

 ## Fetching Tags